infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 =============script first_steps

-Words have to be lemmatized to ensure that not every single typo or related term is handled by itself.
+**Words have to be lemmatized** to ensure that not every single typo or related term is handled by itself.
 Additionally, so-called stop words are filtered out.
 In our case, that is mainly prepositions like *as* or *to* that do not contribute to the meaning of the text.
-Have a look at function cleanString.
+Have a look at function **cleanString**.

 =================scr clean_string

-After that we can tokenize the given sentences.
+**After that we can tokenize** the given sentences.
 We set the maximum number of words to keep equal to 200,000.

 ================scr tokenization

-For vectorization of our tokens we use one of GloVe's pretrained embedding dictionaries with 100 dimensions, that is one word is represented by 100 values in a matrix.
+**For vectorization of our tokens** we use one of GloVe's pretrained embedding dictionaries with 100 dimensions, that is one word is represented by 100 values in a matrix.
 As mentioned [before](#word-level), this accelerates our training.
 We match our tokens with the pretrained dictionary and filter out words that appear rarely (mostly due to spelling mistakes).
 As you can see, reviewers for our chosen products do not pay attention to correct spelling.

 ============ scr embedding